 These pads are machine washable or you can wash them by hand in warm water with a mild detergent and tumble dry on low heat.
 Even with this care, it is still recommended to replace these pads every 3-4 months to maintain their cleaning performance ability.

 All vacuum cleaner reviews on Modern Castle are put through our standard noise test.
 For this test, we use a sound meter to measure noise in terms of decibel level, 3 feet away from the vacuum.

-Priced right around $200, this vacuum is quite the deal.
+Priced relatively low, this vacuum is quite the deal.
 Instead of having to purchase a separate upright and handheld vacuum, the Shark Rocket DeluxePro offers a 2-in-1 combo.
 Shark is known for their top notch vacuums and floor cleaners, and this particular unit is no exception to the company’s elite performance.

 Shark also includes a 1-year limited warranty with this vacuum.